 Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

-Since the COVID-19 vaccines from Pfizer and Moderna were authorized for emergency use in the United States last month (and have been rolling out in other countries around the world), many questions have arisen about whether people who take immunosuppressant medications can receive a vaccine.
+Since the COVID-19 vaccines from Pfizer and Moderna were authorized for emergency use in the United States in December 2020 (and have been rolling out in other countries around the world), many questions have arisen about whether people who take immunosuppressant medications can receive a vaccine.

 The answer is generally yes.
 Concerns have largely stemmed from the fact that people who take these medications were not included in the clinical trials that led to the vaccines’ authorization.
 This means there is not yet data on how effective they are in people whose immune systems might function differently because of medication or underlying health issues like autoimmune conditions.